Size:1/8 to 3/16 inches long

 These beetles look very different than varied and furniture carpet beetles.
 They are 1/8 to 3/16 inches long and are a shiny black or dark brown, with no colored scales.
 The larvae are 5/16 of an inch long and are a light brown or black and are shiny, hard, and smooth.
 They are covered in short hairs and the tapered body ends in a long tuft of hair.
 The females lay about 90 eggs that take 6-16 days to hatch.
 The larval stage lasts around 166-330 days, and the adults live for 4 to 8 weeks.

-can treat your home or office for by our current ant problem and help prevent from future ant invasions.
+can treat your home or office’s current carpet beetles problems and help prevent future ant invasions.